 If you have leftover cooked rice, you’re ahead of the game.
 Use it up!

-We love them overtop coconut rice garnished with green onions.
+We love them overtop coconut rice or pineapple fried rice garnished with green onions.

 When serving them as an appetizer, all you need are some toothpicks and napkins!
 My kids love walking through the door after school to the aroma!
 They’re such a fun after school treat to look forward to!